Getting Started

 Once the setup script has been executed, you can run the

-examples provided in the rs_protocol/examples
+examples provided in the examples folder.

 Note